BernardoMG/line-server-network/README.md

 ## Answers to questions

 ### 1. How does your system work?
-At startup the application proccess the entire text file and creates an in-memory array, where each index represents the byte offset of each line (i.e. [0, 65, ...]).
+At startup the application process the entire text file and creates an in-memory array, where each index represents the byte offset of each line (i.e. [0, 65, ...]).
 Since, we go through each line, we also save the number of lines of the file, usefull when the client requests a line number that is beyond the end of the file.
-A Redis server is also launch during boot for cache purposes (check docker-compose.yml).
+A Redis server is also launch during boot for cache purposes (check **docker-compose.yml**).

-After proccess the entire text file, the clients can start sending requests and the code flow is the following:
+After process the entire text file, the clients can start sending requests and the code flow is the following:

 1. Checks if the line is already in cache.
 2. If cached, returns it to the client with a 200 status code.
-3. If not, an interactor ([Interactor?What?](https://goiabada.blog/interactors-in-ruby-easy-as-cake-simple-as-pie-33f66de2eb78)) called **LineRetriever** takes place and tries to collect the requested line considering it's byte offset.
+3. If not, an interactor ([Interactor?
+What?](https://goiabada.blog/interactors-in-ruby-easy-as-cake-simple-as-pie-33f66de2eb78)) called **LineRetriever** takes place and tries to collect the requested line considering it's byte offset.
-4. In the end, if the **LineRetriever** returns the requested line, it's store in our cache.
+4. In the end, if the **LineRetriever** returns the requested line, it's stored in our cache for future requests.

 **LineRetriever** can return 3 diferrent responses: